Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

     public string Navn { get; set; }
 }
 ```

 This change must be done manually for all old and new models.
-The model editor in altinn.studio has not be updated to do this automatically.
+The model editor in altinn.studio has not be updated to do
+this automatically.

-## 4.13.0 (2021-09-03) - Event for changed substatus on instance
+## 4.13.0 (2021-09-03) - Event for changed sub status on instance

-Changing the substatus of an instance triggers an event `app.instance.substatus.changed` which can be subscribed to in the event component.
+Changing the sub status of an instance triggers an event `app.instance.substatus.changed` which can be subscribed to in
+the event component.

 This solves issue [#6691](https://github.com/Altinn/altinn-studio/issues/6691)

 ## 4.12.0 (2021-08-27) - Identity data is included in the request telemetry for all requests

-In Application Insights we now register the properties listed below enabling linking of an entity to a specific request received by the application.
+In Application Insights we now register the properties listed below enabling linking of an entity to a specific request
+received by the application.

 - partyId
 - authentication level
 - userId
 - organisationNumber

 This solves issue [#5983](https://github.com/Altinn/altinn-studio/issues/5983)